 Until now, energy saving measures have focused mainly on making the buildings more energy efficient.
 Users, however, can also influence energy consumption.
 To continue the downward trend in energy use, the next step includes involving employees and students on the campus, so that people will become more conscious of how they use lighting, heating and cooling systems, as well as all other devices.

 The Technohal, where the TechMed Centre is housed, features 624 solar panels on the roof.
-An additional 120 solar panels are located on the roof of the Oosthorst.
-In 2020, these panels produced nearly 230.000 kWh.
+An additional 120 solar panels are located on the roof of the Oosthorst and 77 panels are located on top of Drienerburght.
+Finally, 69 solar panels are located on the SlimPark Living Lab.
+In 2022, these panels produced approximately 210.000 kWh, or 1% of the total electricity usage of UT buildings.
 The roof of the new ITC building that is currently being constructed on campus will feature around 1000 solar panels.

 The outdoor swimming pool of the UT is heated by 40 solar collectors.
 The Sports Centre boasts two solar water heaters with a combined output of 52 GJ per annum.
 Gas-fired supplementary heating - amounting to 1280 m3/year, which is comparable to the annual energy consumption of a single household - is used to meet the entire heating demand.